MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/qualify-lead-convert-opportunity-sales.md

 #### Record creation

 - If your administrator has turned on the new experience and enabled automatic creation of account, contact, and opportunity records, the records are created automatically.
-You'll see a **Processing** message while the records are being created.
+You see a **Processing** message while the records are being created.
 After the records are created, the opportunity record opens.

-- If your admin has turned off automatic creation for all records, you'll see the **Qualify lead** side pane for creating the contact, account, and opportunity records.
+- If your admin has turned off automatic creation for all records, you'll see the **Qualify lead** side pane for creating contact, account, and opportunity records.
 For contact and account records, you can choose to create a new record, use an existing record, or skip creating the record.

 - If your admin has turned on automatic creation for a few and manual creation for others, you'll see the **Qualify lead** side pane.
 The pane displays records that will be created automatically and records that you need to create manually.
-For example, if the account and contact records are set to be created automatically, and the opportunity record is set to be created manually, the side pane displays the records as shown in the screenshot below.
+For example, if the account and contact records are set to be created automatically, and the opportunity record is set to be created manually, the side pane displays the records as shown in the following screenshot:
        :::image type="content" source="media/qualify-lead-dialog-box-mix.png" alt-text="Screenshot of the Qualify side pane when record creation is set to automatic for contact and account, and manual for opportunity.":::
-  In this example, account and contact records are not editable.
+  In this example, account, and contact records aren't editable.
 If you need to change the account or contact details, close the side pane, edit the details in the Lead form, and then select **Qualify**.

 For information on how the fields in the lead record are mapped to other records, see [Field mappings to other entities](define-lead-qualification-experience.md#field-mappings-to-other-entities).
-If a similar account or contact already exists, the duplicate detection dialog box opens and you can choose to create a new record or use the existing record.
+If a similar account or contact already exists, the duplicate detection dialog box opens.
+You can choose to create a record or use the existing record.
 For more information, see [What happens when duplicates are found while qualifying leads?](faq-lead.md#what-happens-when-duplicates-are-found-while-qualifying-leads).

 #### Multiple opportunities creation